-After the tissue along the upper arm was removed, Dr. Huffaker focused on the axillary, or arm pit tissue.
+After the tissue along the upper arm was excised, Dr. Huffaker focused on the axillary, or arm pit tissue.
 The brachioplasty incision is actually not a straight line, but more of an L-shape.

 Brachioplasty requires drain insertion, which helps evacuate the extra fluid that accumulates after surgery.
 A trocar, a sharply pointed medical instrument, is used to guide the drains in.
 Dr. Huffaker cut the trocar off after the drains were properly inserted.
 Most drains are removed in about a week at our St. Louis office.

-The tissue removal complete, you can see the “L-shape” before Dr. Huffaker began to suture the wound closed.
+The tissue excision complete, you can see the “L-shape” before Dr. Huffaker began to suture the wound closed.

-Patients are always curious about how much tissue is actually removed, and how much it weighs.
+Patients are always curious about how much tissue is actually taken out, and how much it weighs.
 Below is what was removed from the right arm, the total weight coming to less than two pounds.